SvenMichaelKlose/tunix/src/bin/lisp/README.md

 | (%S offset) | Offset into local stack frame. |
 | (%D offset) | Offset into function data.     |

-Here the argument symbols are replaced by %S or %O expressions to denote places on the stack or on the function's object list for assembly.
+Here the arguments are replaced by %S or %O expressions to denote places on the stack or on the function's object list.

 ### Code expansion

+These are actually two passes:

-* Collecting object list.
+* Collecting objects.
-* Calculating jump destination offsets.
+* Calculating jump destinations.

 # Internals

-## Heap objects
+## Heap object layouts

 You can get the memory address of any object with RAWPTR.
 You can then use it to PEEK and POKE memory directly.

-On 32-bit and 64-bit architecture pointer and number are four or eight bytes in size.
+On 32-bit and 64-bit architecture pointers and numbers are four or eight bytes in size.
 The following tables show the layouts for 16-bit systems.